DaruniasJoy/OoT-Custom-Sequences/README.md

 # Issues with Sequences

-Should you find yourself or in a stream that a track is too loud or too quiet, please also feel free to either [open an Issue](https://github.com/DaruniasJoy/OoT-Custom-Sequences/issues/new) or contact us in [Discord](https://discord.gg/EVpd499gkS) in the appropiate channel.
+Should you find yourself or in a stream that a track is too loud or too quiet, please also feel free to either [open an Issue](https://github.com/DaruniasJoy/OoT-Custom-Sequences/issues/new) or contact us in [Discord](https://discord.gg/EVpd499gkS) in the appropriate channel.

 # Customize your own Cosmetic file